phutizech/airbnb-clone-project/README.md

 | **JWT** | Secure user authentication and authorization |
 | **HTML5/CSS3** | Structure and styling of web pages |
 | **Git/GitHub** | Version control and collaboration platform |

+## Getting Started
+(Instructions will be added as the project progresses)